Willingness, honesty and Open Mindedness

 Big Book of Alcoholics Anonymous – Appendix II Spiritual Experience page 567

-Much can be said about Willingness, Honesty and Open Mindedness, and the first thing that comes to mind is quite simply the acronym of HOW.
-Rearranged slightly, yet the same three words we have the solution to the steps.
-How to do the steps?
+Much can be said about Willingness, Honesty and Open Mindedness.
+The first thing that comes to mind is the acronym of HOW.
+These three words are keys to the steps.
 Apply HOW.
 Honesty, Open mindedness and Willingness.
 How do I get sober? it begins with HOW.
 Honest with myself, Open-minded to new ideas, and Willingness to try them.